Vluuks/AndroidPractice/Week2/Lab/README.md

 ### Exercises

-1) Create the getters and setters for the other properties in the `Student` class.

-2) You can imagine that for EC it might not be the most useful to set the value every time.
-A method that increments them makes way more sense.
-Add a method to your Student class that increments a student's current EC by a given amount.
-Does this interfere with the getters and setters, why (not)?

 3) Implement a counter that keeps track of how many student objects have been instantiated, but without incrementing it manually like in the *Static vs. non-static* section!